Matthew "Chip" De PreterMemberT: 312.755.3153

 "SCOTUS IP Year in Review 2019-2020,” a Lawline webcast, Sept.
 21, 2020.

-Chip joined Aronberg Goldgehn as a Member in November 2019.
+Chip joined Aronberg Goldgehn as a Member in November 2019, and in 2022 became co-chair of the firm's Intellectual Property practice group.
 Previously he was a member at Olson & Cepuritis, Ltd., where he had practiced law since 2014.

 For the first eight years of his legal career, Chip practiced with Rockey and Lyons (formerly Rockey, Depke & Lyons, LLC), where he initially focused on patent prosecution work for Sony.
 Eventually transitioning away from that into almost full-time patent litigation, he handled large litigations with more than $100 million in damages at issue, as well as smaller cases and others in between.